-Fire safety tips and advice for landlords
+Fire safety regulations and tips for landlords

 Common causes of fire include candles, appliances being left on, overuse of extension leads, cigarettes, deep fat frying pans and portable heaters.
 This guide outlines your responsibilities and how to minimise and prevent the risk of fire.